BBC One pre-1969 idents: The bat's wings (1953–1960)

-The Bat's Wings were also accompanied by a clock, which featured a simplified Bat's Wings design, with the clock face replacing the globe and eyes, and the intricate lines that made up the bat's wing removed.
+The bat's wings were also accompanied by a clock, which featured a simplified bat's wings design, with the clock face replacing the globe and eyes, and the intricate lines that made up the bat's wing removed.
 The noticeable thing about this clock design is the length of the second hand.
 While the minute and hour hands never went outside the circle at the centre, the second hand went out as far as the bat's wings themselves, making the second hand easily twice as long as the minute hand.
 The clock was occasionally accompanied by the BBC Pips when a programme started on the hour.

 Another part of the look were the regional variations used by the, then few, Nations and Regions.
 Scotland's variation featured a shield with the Scottish flag inside replacing the eye and world.
 'Scotland' was written between the wings at the top of the screen.
 The regions variation featured the Bat's Wings shape, but with a large eye made up of lines going between both wings.
 The BBC North variation included the legend 'North of England' within this eye with 'BBC' and 'News' written between the wings above and below respectively.
-The BBC Midlands variant featured a stylised 'M' in the middle of the eye with midlands written in an eye shape within the 'M'.
+The BBC Midlands variant featured a stylised 'M' in the middle of the eye with 'Midland' [sic] written in an eye shape within the 'M'.
 The BBC legend is written above.
-The BBC West variation included the same design as the midlands, but with a 'W' and the BBC legend at the bottom.
+The BBC West variation included the same design as the Midlands, but with a 'W' and the BBC legend at the bottom.
 The West region also included some areas of Wales at this point.
 Wales would not get its own service until 1964, however, a number of viewers could receive services via overspill of the Wenvoe Transmitter.

-As part of the look, captions were also made featuring the Bat's Wings outline on black captions, used to introduce the next programme, programmes for Schools and Colleges and even the testcards used early in the BBC's existence were updated with the Bat's Wings.
+As part of the look, captions were also made featuring the bat's wings outline on black captions, used to introduce the next programme, programmes for Schools and Colleges and even the testcards used early in the BBC's existence were updated with the bat's wings.

-The Map

-By the late 1950s and with the introduction of their new logo of square boxes with slanted letters a number of things changed.
-Firstly the clock design was changed c.1958 to two circles, one inside the other, containing the clock and the new logo.
-The large second hand was retained, reaching the larger of the two circles.
-The clock element itself was made larger and more conspicuous.
-This was changed again on 8 October 1960 to a digital clock, featuring the BBC logo above a line, with the 'TV' box and time below.